-When the actual confirmation claim is included in an EAT, this document associates no use case semantics other than proof of posession.
+When the actual confirmation claim is included in an EAT, this document associates no use case semantics other than proof of possession.
 Different EAT use cases may choose to associate further semantics.
-The key in the confirmation claim MUST be protected the same as the key used to sign the EAT.
+The key in the confirmation claim MUST be protected in the same way as the key used to sign the EAT.
 That is, the same, equivalent or better hardware defenses, access controls, key generation and such must be used.

-3.14.
+3.15.
 The Location Claim (location)

-The location claim gives the location of the device entity from which the attestation originates.
+The location claim gives the location of the entity from which the attestation originates.
 It is derived from the W3C Geolocation API [W3C.GeoLoc].
 The latitude, longitude, altitude and accuracy must conform to [WGS84].
 The altitude is in meters above the [WGS84] ellipsoid.
 The two accuracy values are positive numbers in meters.
 The heading is in degrees relative to true north.
-If the device is stationary, the heading is NaN (floating-point not-a-number).
-The speed is the horizontal component of the device velocity in meters per second.
+If the entity is stationary, the heading is NaN (floating-point not-a-number).
+The speed is the horizontal component of the entity velocity in meters per second.

-When encoding floating-point numbers half-precision should not be used.
-It usually does not provide enough precision for a geographic location.
-It is not a requirement that the receiver of an EAT implement half-precision, so the receiver may not be able to decode the location.
+When encoding floating-point numbers half-precision SHOULD NOT be used.
+They usually do not provide enough precision for a geographic location.